Reviews, Best Prices, Comparisons, Expert Buying Guides

 Mr. Mackey

-Role: Mr. Mackey’s quests focus on resolving issues within the school and community, offering insights into the quirky dynamics of South Park.
-His appearances highlight the game’s exploration of adult themes through the lens of comedic exaggeration and social commentary.
+Role: Mr. Mackey’s quests bring to light the problems of school and neighborhood while also giving a glimpse into the odd world of South Park.
+Through His appearance, the game’s take on adult themes is made clearer and the use of comic exaggeration and social commentary is established.

 Mr. Garrison